Best Affordable Alternatives To The Metabones Speedbooster

 Something to take into account is that while focal reducers boost the maximum aperture of the lens, they also boost the minimum.

-If you want to set your camera to something like f/22, you will need to remove your booster.
+If you want to set your camera to something like f/22, you must remove your booster.

 20200117 161410

 Now, with focal reducers, you get what you pay for.
 That doesn’t mean that you can’t use more budget-friendly alternatives.
-In fact, a lot of people do so with great success, amateurs as well as professionals.
+A lot of people do so with great success, amateurs as well as professionals.

 However, there are some caveats you should be aware of.

-A benefit of using a high-quality focal reducer like Metabones is that the Modulation Transfer Function (MTF – not to be confused with MFT) of the lens is also increased.
+A benefit of using a high-quality focal reducer like Metabones is that the lens’s Modulation Transfer Function (MTF – not to be confused with MFT) is also increased.

 What this means is that the resolution and the contrast of the lens are improved upon.
-Lenses tend to get softer and have less contrast as you move from the center to the edges.
+Lenses tend to get softer and contrast less as you move from the center to the edges.

-But with a good focal reducer like the ones from Metabones, your lens actually becomes sharper and has more contrast near the edges.
+But with a good focal reducer like Metabones, your lens becomes sharper and has more contrast near the edges.

 This is a point where the cheaper alternatives often fall short.
-Instead of increasing the MTF they actually decrease it, which results in a softer image.
+Instead of increasing the MTF, they decrease it, which results in a softer image.
 But a softer image isn’t always a bad thing when it comes to video.

 No Electronic Connections